59+ Spiritual Affirmations for Anxiety

 Whether you experience occasional or consistent anxiety, it can be a major disturbance in your life.
 Causing you to feel weak in situations that you would otherwise feel strong.

 Just today, I woke up with an unsettling anxiety.
 The cause?
 Nothing, that I’m fully aware of.
-To unpack the anxiety and it’s root cause wouldn’t be a quick tasks, which can cause anxiety to get worse.
+To unpack the anxiety and the root cause wouldn’t be a quick task.
+Also, trying to understand what caused the anxiety while feeling anxious can cause further symptoms.

 But I’ve learned to some extent, how to deal with those anxious feelings.
-Here is 59+ powerful daily positive affirmations for anxiety which have helped me to navigate social anxiety, relationship anxiety, depression, insomnia, teaching anxiety, and random anxiety.
-All strategies have to be used at different times, one step will leave you unbalanced and could further your anxiety.
-Can I share those secrets with you?
+Here are 59+ powerful daily positive affirmations for anxiety which have helped me to navigate social anxiety, relationship anxiety, depression, insomnia, teaching anxiety, and random anxiety.

 Anxiety Releasing Video: Release Emotional Pain With This Guided Meditation